AlexKoff88/blog/deploy-with-openvino.md

 - user: echarlaix
 ---

-# Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO Gen.AI
+# Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO GenAI

-When it comes to the Edge or Client deployment of the Transformers models Python is not always a suitable solution for this purpose.
-Many ISV's applications are written in C++ and require model inference API to be also in C++.
-Another aspect of such deployment is the application footprint which also should be minimized to simplify SW installation and update.
-[OpenVINO Toolkit](https://docs.openvino.ai/) initially emerged as a C++ AI inference solution that has bindings to popular programming languages such as Python or Java.
-It continues to be popular for Edge and Client deployment with the minimum dependencies on 3rd party SW libraries.
+When it comes to the edge or client deployment of the Transformers models, Python is not always the best solution for this purpose.
+Many applications, especially in Windows, are written in C++ and require model inference API to be also in C++.
+Another aspect of such deployment is the application footprint, which also should be minimized to simplify software installation and update processes.
+[OpenVINO&trade; Toolkit](https://docs.openvino.ai/) initially emerged as a C++ AI inference solution that has bindings to popular programming languages such as Python or Java.
+It continues to be popular for edge and client deployment with the minimum dependencies on 3rd party software libraries.

-Recently, OpenVINO introduced [Generative AI (Gen.AI) API](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-guide.html) designed to simplify integration of Generative AI model inference into C++ (or Python) application with the minimum external dependencies.
-LLM inference is the first feature in Gen.AI API that is currently available.
-OpenVINO Gen.AI SW package is supplied with [OpenVINO Tokenizers](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/ov-tokenizers.html) library required for text tokenization-detokenization which is lightweight and has C++ API as well.
-Gen.AI repository also contains various [examples](https://github.com/openvinotoolkit/openvino.genai/tree/master/samples): from naive LLM decoder-based inference to speculative decoding.
+Recently, OpenVINO introduced the [Generative AI (GenAI) API](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-guide.html) designed to simplify the integration of Generative AI model inference into C++ (or Python) application with the minimum external dependencies.
+LLM inference is the first feature in GenAI API that is currently available.
+OpenVINO GenAI SW package is supplied with [OpenVINO Tokenizers](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/ov-tokenizers.html) library required for text tokenization-detokenization which is lightweight and has C++ API as well.
+OpenVINO GenAI repository also contains various [examples](https://github.com/openvinotoolkit/openvino.genai/tree/master/samples): from naive LLM decoder-based inference to speculative decoding.

-In this blog post, we will outline the LLM deployment steps that include exporting model from Transformers library to OpenVINO Intermediate Representation (IR) using [Optimum-Intel](https://huggingface.co/docs/optimum/en/intel/index), model optimization with [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf), and deployment with new Gen.AI API.
-We will guide the user through all these steps and highlight changes of basic model KPIs, namely accuracy and performance.
+In this blog post, we will outline the LLM deployment steps that include exporting model from Transformers library to OpenVINO Intermediate Representation (IR) using [Optimum-Intel](https://huggingface.co/docs/optimum/en/intel/index), model optimization with [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf), and deployment with new GenAI API.
+We will guide the user through all these steps and highlight changes in basic model KPIs, namely accuracy and performance.

 ## Pre-requisites